brunomaga/brunomaga.github.io/_posts/2019-10-12-Variational-Autoencoders.md

 The first term is the reconstruction loss (or expected negative log-likelihood of the i-th datapoint).
 The expectation is taken with respect to the encoder’s distribution over the representations, encouraging the VAE to generate valid datapoints.
 This loss compares the model output with the model input and can be the losses we used in the autoencoders, such as L2 loss.

-The second term is the Kullback-Leibler divergence between the encoder’s distribution qθ(z∣x)q and p(z).
-This divergence measures how much information is lost (in units of nats) when using q to represent p.
-It is one measure of how close q is to p.
+The second term is the Kullback-Leibler divergence between the encoder’s distribution $$q_{\theta}(z \mid x)$$ and p(z).
+This divergence measures how much information is lost (in units of nats) when using $$q$$ to represent $$p$$.
+It is one measure of how close $$q$$ is to $$p$$.

 ### Results

 The paper tested the VAE on the MNIST and Frey Face datasets and compared the variational lower bound and estimated marginal likelihood, demonstrating improved results over the wake-sleep algorithm.

+### Detour: why do we maximize the Expected Value?

+In the Bayesian setup, it is common that the loss function is the sum of the expected values of several terms.
+Why?
+It all goes down to the theory of Large numbers.

+Imagine we are playing a game (BlackJack, Slots, Rock-Paper-Scissors) that is repeatable as many times as desired.
+Because of the law of large numbers, we know that value of wins will over $$n$$ iterations of the game will approximate $$n \mathbb{E}(X)$$.
+In practice, we want to optimise our problem according to the most-likely outcome of our experiment, i.e. maximize its expected value;

+So in practice, the law of large numbers will often guarantee a better outcome over the long run, and we aim at maximizing that outcome by maximizing the *expected* outcome in the long run.